 Plus, don’t miss a walk down Circus Lane, definitely one of the most picturesque streets in Edinburgh!

-If you’re looking to see all the main sights in Edinburgh, check out Rabbie’s City Tour for a unique perspective on the top spots, and I wrote a HUGE post last year about ALL the things to do in Edinburgh.
+If you’re looking to see all the main sights in Edinburgh, I wrote a HUGE post last year about ALL the things to do in Edinburgh.

 Have you visited any of these places in Edinburgh?